Beyond flavor, there are really just two major types of pickles:

 This recipe is brought to you by Ixcela’s Pickle Master, Sam Matson.
-Sam has worked next to her dad, Ixcela’s Chief Scientist Wayne Matson, for most of her life.
+Sam has worked next to her dad, Ixcela’s Chief Scientist and Co-founder, Wayne Matson, for most of her life.
 From the lab to the kitchen, Sam is our gut health guru, offering insight into the importance of gut-related metabolites and all things fermented!

 Before starting any canning project, I suggest visiting https://nchfp.uga.edu/.
 The National Center for Home Food Preservation is a reliable resource for all projects related to fermentation and food preservation.